vbpol/Stable_YT_Explorer2025/docs/videos_mode_workflow.md

 - playlists normalization: `normalize_playlist_indices`

 ## Resolution Logic
+- No channel-level scanning.
 - Check datastore reverse map and local `video_playlist_cache` first.
 - Confirm membership for known playlists with `playlist_contains_video(playlistId, videoId)`.
-- If no candidates exist, search by `channelTitle`/`title` (max 5) and confirm membership.
+- If no candidates exist, perform targeted search by `title` and `channelTitle` (max 5) and confirm membership.
 - Enrich playlist info with `get_playlist_info(playlistId)`.

 ## Dataset Build
-1. Scan all current videos for playlist memberships.
+1. Scan current videos using targeted search and membership confirmation.
 2. Deduplicate playlists; sort by `title`.
 3. Assign contiguous local numbers 1..N for these playlists.
 4. Apply numbers to videos and playlists table.